iv4xr-project/aplib/docs/manual/firstTutorial.md

 To be more precise, an agent actually expects a `GoalTree` rather than a `Goal`.
 A `GoalTree` allows a complex goal such as `SEQ(g1,g2,g3)` to be expressed.
 Let's not discuss this now.
 For now it is sufficient to know that a `Goal` can be lifted to a `GoalTree`.
 If `g` is a `Goal`, `g.lift()` will construct a `GoalTree` that contains `g` as its only element.

-### Action and strategy
+### Action and tactic

 A `BasicAgent` does not however have any knowledge how to solve any goal.
 We will need to program it to solve a goal.
 Of course, we can write a more sophisticated type of agents some built-in intelligence to make the task of programming them easier.
 But for now let's stick with `BasicAgent`.

-When we specify a goal, we need to supply the corresponding 'strategy' to solve it.
-Note: when we have a goal-tree instead of just a single goal, every goal (leaf) in the tree requires a strategy.
+When we specify a goal, we need to supply the corresponding 'tactic' to solve it.
+Note: when we have a goal-tree instead of just a single goal, every goal (leaf) in the tree requires a tactic.

-A _strategy_ is composed from one or more _actions_.
-In the simple case, a strategy consists of just a single action.
+A _tactic_ is composed from one or more _actions_.
+In the simple case, a tactic consists of just a single action.

 An _action_ is a stateful program that operates on the agent state and its own state.
 It may produce a proposal to be passed on to the agent's goal to see if that solves the goal.
 The action may also change the state of the agent as well as its own state.
 Because the action has access to the agent's state, it can thus access the Environment through the agent's state.